amchagas/Flypi/README.md

 sudo apt-get update
 sudo apt-get install libav-tools

+Up to date version of the pyserial library: sudo pip3 install --upgrade pyserial

 # *.h264 conversion to *.avi:
 is done via avconv (which is installed with libav-tools).